 Unfortunately for the Islanders, the new CBA does not include compliance buyouts which would have allowed them to buy out players without it counting against their salary cap.
 This will most likely leave the Islanders stuck with Johnny Boychuk’s massive $6 million a year contract and Andrew Ladd’s $5.5 million a year contract.
 Ladd and Boychuk both have big no-trade lists.
 Both players are ageing and very injury prone.
 Boychuk is 36 with 2 years left on the contract after this season.
 Ladd is 34 with 3 years left on his contract after this season.
 Both will most likely see out the rest of their contracts with the Islanders.

 Hoffman is currently making $5,187,500 a year and is an unrestricted free agent this off-season.
 He is 30-years-old so he will probably want a long-term contract.
 If the Islanders do offer him more years they can justify offering less money per year.
 They can also structure the contract so that he makes less the 1st year so that he can fit within the cap.

-Given the current market, Hoffman could be worth as much up to $8.5 million. $8.5 million would be a fair price for Hoffman considering the Islanders gave Lee $7 million.
+Given the current market, Hoffman could be worth as much up to $6.5 million. $5.5 million would be a fair price for Hoffman considering the current flat cap.
 However, I think if the Islanders offer Hoffman a long-term deal they could negotiate down to around $7.5 million.

 Unfortunately for the Islanders, they have overpaid for many players who have not lived up to the billing (Lee, Clutterbuck, Komarov, Ladd).
 Lou Lamoriello will have to work some magic for the Islanders have enough money to sign Barzal, Pulock and Toews nevermind Hoffman.
 While the fit looks perfect on paper and could take the Islanders to the next level, it seems unlikely.
 Hoffman most likely will not find himself on the Islanders.